-Stranding, Health & Rehabilitation -- Under authorization of the National Marine Fisheries Service, FAU Harbor Branch is responsible for responding to marine mammal strandings in the Indian River Lagoon and Atlantic Ocean between the Sebastian and Fort Pierce Inlets.
+Stranding, Health & Rehabilitation -- Under authorization of the National Marine Fisheries Service, FAU Harbor Branch is responsible for responding to marine mammal strandings in the Indian River Lagoon and Atlantic Ocean between the Sebastian and St. Lucie Inlets.
 Authorization is not accompanied by funding, however, and so this work is supported entirely from the sales of Protect Florida Whales license plates.

 Genetic Analysis of Florida Whales -- Of the several species of whale that frequent Florida waters, a few periodically become stranded on the shore and die for reasons unknown.
 Two new projects are designed to build knowledge about these whales and gain insight into the strandings through DNA analysis with a focus on areas such as population structures and genetic response to environmental change.

-Stranding, Health & Rehabilitation -- Under authorization of the National Marine Fisheries Service, FAU Harbor Branch is responsible for responding to marine mammal strandings in the Indian River Lagoon and Atlantic Ocean between the Sebastian and Fort Pierce Inlets.
+Stranding, Health & Rehabilitation -- Under authorization of the National Marine Fisheries Service, FAU Harbor Branch is responsible for responding to marine mammal strandings in the Indian River Lagoon and Atlantic Ocean between the Sebastian and St. Lucie Inlets.
 The sole support for this work is sales of Protect Wild Dolphins license plates.

-Epidemiology, Population Health, & Pathology of IRL Bottlenose Dolphins -- This long-term work examines the causes, effects, and spread of disease in dolphins, and what it can mean for humans sharing the same environment.
+Epidemiology, Population Health, & Pathology of IRL Bottlenose Dolphins -- This research program examines the causes, effects, and spread of disease in dolphins, and what it can mean for humans sharing the same environment.
 For example, high mercury concentrations in Indian River Lagoon dolphins prompted a study that found higher mercury concentrations in people who regularly eat IRL fish.

-Population Biology, Behavioral Ecology, & Genomic Studies of Bottlenose Dolphins -- With methods that include DNA analysis and studies of movement and behavior, this long-term work reveals information about family and social structures of dolphin populations, and the ways in which they are (or are not) adapting to their changing environment.
+Population Biology, Behavioral Ecology, & Genomic Studies of Bottlenose Dolphins -- With methods that include DNA analysis and studies of movement and behavior, this research program reveals information about family and social structures of dolphin populations, and the ways in which they are (or are not) adapting to their changing environment.